Passeriformes / Paradoxornithidae / Paradoxornis

 Description

-A small, slender bird measuring 17-19 cm (6.7-7.5 in) in length.
-The plumage is grey-brown overall with a notably long tail.
-The most distinctive feature is the small, yellowish bill with a parrot-like appearance.
-A dark stripe runs above the eyes and continues along the sides of the crown, providing a subtle facial pattern.
+17–19 cm (6.7–7.5 in) long grey-brown bird with a long tail and a characteristic small, yellowish, parrot-like bill.
+A dark stripe runs above the eyes and along the sides of the crown.

 Distribution & Habitat